-GEORGETOWN, Guyana (AP) -- An Irish teenager has been charged with threatening to shoot and kill the president of Guyana during an alcohol-fueled conversation with bodyguards of the South American country's leader.
+GEORGETOWN, Guyana (AP) -- An Irish teenager has been charged with threatening to shoot and kill the president of Guyana during what his lawyer says was an alcohol-fueled conversation with two bodyguards of the South American country's leader.

-But Hanoman says Crossan had been drinking beer and rum while attending a rodeo in the rugged Rupunui region along the border with Brazil when he made the comments as a joke.
+The incident occurred Sunday at a rodeo in the rugged and remote Rupununi region along the country's border with Brazil.
 The president was not there at the time.

 Copyright 2013 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.